qri-io/rfcs/text/0002-qri_dataset_definition.md

 ### Annotated
-Librarians are better at metadata than developers, so we based our metadata spec on DCAT & Project Open Data, for cleaner integration with existing data catlogs
+Librarians are better at metadata than developers, so we based our metadata spec on DCAT & Project Open Data, for cleaner integration with existing data catalogs.

 Meta contains human-readable descriptive metadata that qualifies and distinguishes a dataset.
-Well-defined Meta should aid in making datasets Findable by describing a dataset in generalizable taxonomies that can aggregate across other dataset documents.
+Well-defined Meta should aid in making datasets findable.
+By describing a dataset in generalizable taxonomies that can aggregate across other dataset documents, you can build associations between datasets.
 Because dataset documents are intended to interoperate with many other data storage and cataloging systems, meta fields and conventions are derived from existing metadata formats whenever possible.

 ### Interoperable
 Two dataset documents that both have a defined structure will have some degree